pji/mkname/docs/source/index.rst

 What about cultural bias in :mod:`mkname`?
 ==========================================
 Names are culturally specific things.
 What seems like a plausible name to me may not sound like a plausible name to you.
-Even worse, this can generate names from random pieces of other names, so it's possible the output can have undesirable connotations in its final context.
+How names are tied to gender may be different for you and me.
+Even worse, since this can generate names from random pieces of other names, it's possible the output can have undesirable connotations in its final context.

 I am but one Midwestern U.S. farm boy working on this package for free.